-Through experience and the school of hard lessons I have learned that to underestimated the power of incentives in any business or personal decision is a huge mistake.
+Through experience and the school of expensive mistakes I learned that to underestimated the power of incentives in any business or personal decision is a huge mistake.

 I think you will agree that considering the incentives of the person you are dealing with makes immediate intuitive sense.

 It is something that we often forget, mostly to our detriment.